bokeh/bokeh/sphinx/source/docs/dev_guide/pull_requests.rst

     See `BEP 6: Branching Strategy`_ for more information on the different branches in the Bokeh repository.

+    To create this example branch and check it out:

+    ``git checkout -b 11423_table_column_add_visible``

+3. Add commits to your local branch
+    Make some changes to the code and save the modified files.
+To view which files were modified:

+    ``git status``

+    When you're satisfied with the current change, stage each modified file:

+    ``git add filename1 filename2 filenameN``

+    And then commit the change with a commit message:

+    ``git commit -m "one-liner describing change"``

-3. Push your local branch to your fork on GitHub Before you can open a pull request, you first need to `push your branch`_ from your local clone to your fork on GitHub.
-At this time, you should also include a first commit.
+4. Push your local branch to your fork on GitHub Before you can open a pull request, you first need to `push your branch`_ from your local clone to your fork on GitHub.
+In our example:

+    ``git push --set-upstream origin 11423_table_column_add_visible``

-4. Open a new pull request
+5. Open a new pull request
     After publishing your branch and adding a first commit, go to the `Bokeh repository`_ on GitHub.
 GitHub should have detected your recent updates to your branch.
 In this case, GitHub will suggest opening a pull